Home » Budapest » Gellert Spa tickets

 Rings may slip off your fingers, and chains may unhook, etc.

-It is better to even leave your wrist watches at home (or hotel).
+It is better to leave your wristwatches at home (or in a hotel).

-Since visitors can’t smoke at these Baths, it doesn’t make sense to get cigarettes as well.
+Since visitors can’t smoke at these Baths, it also doesn’t make sense to get cigarettes.

 Map of Gellert Spa